Learn about what blockchain technology is, how it is being used in different industries, and available opportunities for a career in this field.

 Blockchain solutions architects work with research and design teams to design platforms and solutions that address problems.
 You also have opportunities to look for ways to improve the current system, identify risks, and maintain operational efficiency.
 Understanding blockchain and business operations can contribute to your success in this role.

-In general, a degree in computer science or a related field can demonstrate working knowledge in the technical field.
+A degree in computer science or a related field can demonstrate working knowledge in the technical field.
 In any position related to blockchain technology, showing an in-depth knowledge of how blockchain technology works can help you stand out to employers and validate your knowledge and skills.

 Many blockchain professions are relatively new, so finding people with direct experience in blockchain technology can be rare.
 For this reason, showing your knowledge of this area and technical skills related to the position can help you stand out from other applicants.
 You may consider building the following skills: